 Levy discounts of 50 per cent are available on application for residue wastes from particular recycling activities.
-Seventy per cent of proceeds from the waste levy will be used for waste programs, environmental priorities and community purposes.

 Gambling taxes

 Gaming machine tax concessions for licensed clubs

 The benchmark tax base is assumed to be all gaming machines operated by licensed clubs and hotels in Queensland.
 The benchmark tax rate is assumed to be the highest marginal tax rate (as is applied to hotels) that actually applied in each financial year.